w3c/svgwg/master/painting.md

   the cubic Bézier.
 Note, if
   <var>P<sub>0</sub></var> and <var>P<sub>1</sub></var>, or
   <var>P<sub>2</sub></var> and <var>P<sub>3</sub></var> are degenerate, the
-  curvature will be infinite and a line should be used in constructing the join.</p>
+  curvature will be infinite and a line should be used in constructing the join.

 <h4 id="ArcsLinejoinFallback">Adjusting the circles for the <span class="prop-value">arcs</span> 'stroke-linejoin' when the initial circles do not intersect</h4>